SieR-VR/factorization-with-karel/README.md

 ## Using while clause as a if clause

 At some reasons, I can't use if clause.
-But while is allowed, so I thonk about "the condition must be false when the while clause end.".
+But while is allowed, so I thought about "the condition must be false when the while clause end.".

 To achive this, when the while clause end, karel must be on (End, End).

 ## Algorithm

-- Put beepers at count to factorize (This will be input)
+- Put beepers count to factorize (This will be input)
 - Divide with Pn
     - If number is not divided, progress to Divide with Pn+1
     - Else